jacobmaschka/B2B-Login-Authorization/README.md

 # Login & Authorization System
 ## Overview
 - This project was developed in Spring 2024 for CS366 - Systems Programming.
-- It demonstrates a proof of concept using ASCII math, it does not use a secure encryption protocol.
+- Command line driven menu to create and login to an account.
+Encrypts user information via ASCII math and stores it in a text file.
-- My teammate and I built a sample use case of logging in an then connecting to an API with Libcurl to translate a word.
+- I built a sample use case to log in and utilize an API to translate a word
 ## Languages/Technologies
 - C, Libcurl, Makefile
 - RapidAPI
 ## Notes for further development
-- Fix the memory leak bug.
-It is likely to be within the Libcurl code for working with the API.
+-